MaaikeMiedema/Getting-and-Cleaning-Data/Codebook.md

 # Codebook

 This code book describes the dataset summaryData.txt

-Data: 180 rows, 68 named columns, the variables
+Data: 181 rows, 68 columns, the variable names are in the first row

 ## Variables